decred/politeia/politeiawww/api/cms/v1/api.md

 ### `Reject DCC`

-Rejects a DCC proposal that will then move the nominated user into a ContractorRevoked status.
+Rejects a DCC proposal and any proposed issuance or revocation has failed.

 Note: This call requires admin privileges.